Chris35Wills/BGS_app/README.md

 ## Preprocessing

-There is also a Python data preprocessing script available [here](https://github.com/Chris35Wills/BGS_app/blob/gh-pages/misc/preprocessing.py).
+There is also an *ad hoc* (Python) data preprocessing script available [here](https://github.com/Chris35Wills/BGS_app/blob/gh-pages/misc/preprocessing.py).
 This has been used to standardise all data prior to it being presented - see the file header for more info.

 ## Attribution